-What really happens to stem cells or other cells that are transplanted into a patient?
+What really happens to cells after they a stem cell transplant into a patient?

 Once these cells, which have spent weeks in a lab environment, are injected into a person, what happens next?